GSK product pipeline redesign

 No dead-end experience

-A fluid experience for all, where users have choice to dive in or go back.
+A fluid experience where users have the choice to dive into details or just glance.

 As an analyst, I need to understand the compounds’ progress and potential application so that I could assess the value of the GSK pipeline.

-How might we provide an overview of the latest changes?
+How to provide an overview of the latest changes?

 I’m an analyst that follows GSK advancements in Oncology and Respiratory areas.